Commercial Fire Suppression Systems Permit

 A sprinkler permit is required to modify an existing sprinkler or to install a new sprinkler or fire extinguishing system (wet/dry chemical, clean agent or hood suppression).
 New underground mains require a separate sprinkler permit from the above ground sprinkler or fire extinguishing system.

-All work under a sprinkler permit must be performed by a General Contractor registered with the City of Pittsburgh.
+All work under a sprinkler permit must be performed by a Fire Suppression Trade License holder registered with the City of Pittsburgh.

 Items Required for Permit